ndwarshuis/org-ml/README.md

 and `post-affiliated` are not settable by this API as they are not necessary for manipulating the textual representation of the parse tree.
 In addition to these, some properties unique to certain types are not settable for the same reason.
-Each type's build function describes the properties that are settable.
+Each type's build function (`org-ml-build-X`) describes the properties that are settable.

-See `org-ml-remove-parent` and `org-ml-remove-parents` for specific information and functions regarding the `:parent` property, why it can be annoying, when you would want to remove it.
+See `org-ml-remove-parent` and `org-ml-remove-parents` for specific information and functions regarding the `:parent` property, why it can be annoying, and when you would want to remove it.

 ## Threading